lgalbany/SN2016hnk/README.md

 ![](https://img.shields.io/badge/Updated-August%202019-green.svg)

 ASCII files of all observer-frame and not dereddened spectra of SN 2016nnk can be found in 'Observed' folder.
 Observer-frame, Milky Way reddeing corrected and mangled to the photometry sepctra are in 'Mangled' folder.
-Photomettry in SiFTO and SNooPy formats can be found in the 'Photometry' folder.
+Photometry in SiFTO and SNooPy formats can be found in the 'Photometry' folder.

 The paper can be found in: